Anaerobic digestion: Fertiliser and soil conditioner

 The solid, fibrous component of the digested material can be used as a soil conditioner to increase the organic content of soils.
 Digester liquor can be used as a fertiliser to supply vital nutrients to soils instead of chemical fertilisers that require large amounts of energy to produce and transport.
 The use of manufactured fertilisers is, therefore, more carbon-intensive than the use of anaerobic digester liquor fertiliser.
-In countries such as Spain, where many soils are organically depleted, the markets for the digested solids can be equally as important as the biogas.
+In countries such as Spain, where many soils are organically depleted, the markets for the digested solids can be as important as the biogas.

 Cooking gas

 Anaerobic digestion can be used at a small scale to produce gas for cooking.
-The organic waste like fallen leaves, kitchen waste, food waste etc. are fed into a crusher unit, where it is mixed with a small amount of water.
-The mixture is then fed into the anaerobic digester, where the archaea decomposes it to produce cooking gas.
+Organic waste like fallen leaves, kitchen waste, or food waste is fed into a crusher unit, where it is mixed with a small amount of water.
+The mixture is then fed into the anaerobic digester, where the archaea decompose it to produce cooking gas.
 This gas is piped to kitchen stove.
-A 2 cubic meter anaerobic digester can produce 2 cubic meters of cooking gas.
+A 2-cubic-meter anaerobic digester can produce 2 cubic meters of cooking gas.
 This is equivalent to 1 kg of LPG.